elsayedelmandoh/twitter_disaster_classifier/README.md

 ## Save Model

 The best-performing model is saved for future use.
 It can be loaded and used to classify new tweets.

+## Load Model

+The best-performing model is loaded for test on new data, to classify new tweets.

 ## How to Use